-Repeated or prolonged exposure to acids may result in the erosion of teeth, swelling and or ulceration of mouth lining.
-Irritation of airways to lung, with cough, and inflammation of lung tissue often occurs.
+■ Repeated or prolonged exposure to corrosives may result in the erosion of teeth, inflammatory and ulcerative changes in the mouth and necrosis (rarely) of the jaw.
+Bronchial irritation, with cough, and frequent attacks of bronchial pneumonia may ensue.

-Long-term exposure to respiratory irritants may result in disease of the airways involving difficult breathing and related systemic problems.
 Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.